Graduate Advising

 • There are no grades below a C at the graduate level in Silberman College of Business.

-• If a student receives a grade of F, the course must be repeated and the student must earn a grade of B or better.
+• If a student earns a grade of F, the course must be repeated and the student must earn a grade of B or better.
 Both grades will remain in the calculation of the cumulative grade point average.

 • Students have seven years to complete their program.